Photo: Opat Suvi / Shutterstock

 Addressing the root cause is always better than just finding a simple solution.
 A musty smell is a tell-tale sign of mold and mildew due to basement condensation, which can have serious negative effects on your home and health.

 If you’re impatient to remedy the issue, you might be tempted to just mask the smell.
 Especially if the odor isn’t too strong, you might resort to artificial fragrances.
 Try to resist the urge to find a quick fix, especially if your home’s climate makes it particularly prone to high humidity.

-AND-ONE via Getty Images
+Photo: AND-ONE / Getty Images